rasmusjons/documentupload/Answers.md

 Secondly, one could off course aim for a much higher test coverage.

 Lastly and more generally, if I had more time I would learn ASP.NET and do the assignment with ASP.NET instead of Node.
-However, I wanted you to see me at my best, that is why I went with a Node/Express backend.
+However, I wanted you to see me at my best, that is why I went with a Node/Express back-end.

 #### What did you think of this recruitment test?